EdiFabric/native-csharp-examples/README.md

 Create/modify models in OpenEDI format, upload them in EdiNation Spec Builder and download them as JSON for use in ediFabric Native.

-To download a model in either EdiNation Spec Library or EdiNation Spec Builder, select the model first, then in the JSON view select the Download button in the top right corner:
+To download a model in either EdiNation Spec Library or EdiNation Spec Builder, select the model first, then in the JSON view select the Download button in the top right corner.
 ![Test](https://github.com/EdiFabric/native-csharp-examples/blob/main/model.png)

 ### ParseConfig (`parse` / `start_split`)